 - (a) At Executive Committee meetings, each member of the committee shall have one vote. - (b) Required votes for all measures shall be a simple majority unless otherwise specified in the Bylaws. - (c) Delegate Assembly votes will be allotted in this manner: - 1.
-Each chapter with at least three (3) active members on the NSEA membership roles as of March 1 of the association year or thirty (30) days prior to Delegate Assembly will be entitled to at least three (3) voting delegates. - 2.
+Each chapter with at least three (3) active members on the NSEA membership roles as of January 15 of the association year will be entitled to at least three (3) voting delegates. - 2.
 In addition to the three (3) delegates, each chapter will have one (1) delegate for each twenty (20) members (or major fraction thereof). - 3.
 Any NSEA Aspiring Educators member is eligible to serve as a delegate. - 4.
 Delegates shall be determined by election from each local chapter. - (d) Members of the NSEA Aspiring Educators Executive Committee shall be ex-officio voting delegates.